hansjovis/micro-parse/readme.md

 _Micro-parse_ is a tiny HTML parser, written in JavaScript.

-It is hobby project, made in a few days to hone my own JavaScript skills, so use it at your own risk.
+It is hobby project to hone my own JavaScript skills, so use it at your own risk.

 ## Examples